Kythera & Antikythera

 While it’s true that the island does not offer a particularly high-octane nightlife, it is also true that its real charm resides in its relaxed, romantic atmosphere.
 This is very much a destination best known for its cultural contributions to civilization.

-Although you can certainly enjoy drinks by the sea in Kapsali, or have a great deal of late-night fun in one of Hora’s many cafes, it is the intellectual, rather than visceral pleasures that take centre stage here.
+Although you can certainly enjoy drinks by the sea in Kapsali, or have a great deal of late-night fun in one of Hora’s many cafes, it is the intellectual pleasures that take centre stage here.
 Events such as the book fair held every summer in Kapsali and the cultural events organised in Hora and Avlemonas are ideal additions to the more low-key entertainment offered on the island.

 Bring out the best of Kythera by bringing good company with you.
 After all, the island is best enjoyed with loved ones to share the experience.